Home News Join Us Contact

 I have had a deep commitment to the environment since becoming a mother 40 years ago and have recently been involved in groups opposing fracking and the Keystone XL pipeline.
 I also participated in the Climate March in NYC.
 I believe climate change is the most important issue facing humanity and many species on earth.
 Cohousing at Walnut Commons enables me to act on my desire to live more sustainably.
 My other interests include gardening, cooking, knitting, hiking and reading.
 I have also become involved with food outreach for the homeless since coming to Santa Cruz.

 We (Carol and Francis) have lived in the Santa Cruz Mountains for the past 28 years.
 We met while doing volunteer work with people of the Navajo Nation.
 We both lived in different intentional communities and have sought to live in community again at the wonderful community of Walnut Commons.
 Francis was born in Japan and immigrated to the US when he was 13 years old.
 Tennis and sailing are two of his hobbies in his spare time.
-He presently works as a mechanical engineer.
+He is a retired mechanical engineer.
 Carol was born in southern California and has worked in the school systems in California, Arizona, and North Carolina as a pediatric physical therapist.
 Together we have walked the Camino de Santiago from Portugal to Spain.
 We volunteer with an organization in Ecuador that helps working children and families break the cycle of poverty.
-We have two grown boys in their twenties.
+We have two grown boys in their thirties.

 Barbara and Will